elixir-europe/rdmkit/pages/your_tasks/data_publication.md

 ### Solutions
 * If public availability before final publication is not an issue, citing the accession number ensures accessibility.
 * Check the guidelines or policies of the data repository of interest before deciding whether to include the accession number in a pre-print.
 For example, GEO's policy requires that data be publicly accessible once an accession number is cited, even if the manuscript is a pre-print.
 More information can be found here: [GEO FAQ](https://www.ncbi.nlm.nih.gov/geo/info/faq.html#holdprivate).
+* To avoid unintended data release, authors should refrain from including accession numbers in pre-prints or mask them.